 Original Stores

-This is a partial list of the 87 original stores and 9 restaurants of the Palm Beach Mall, and some of the 1970's stores:
+This is the COMPLETE list of the 87 original stores and 9 restaurants of the Palm Beach Mall:

 Anchors: